bhaptics/VRChatOSC/README.md

 ---

 ### License
 bHaptics VRChatOSC is licensed under the GPL-3.0 License.
-See [LICENSE](https://github.com/bhaptics/VRChatOSC/blob/main/LICENSE.md) for the full License.

-- This project is based on [bHapticsOSC](https://github.com/HerpDerpinstine/bHapticsOSC).
+- This project is based on bHapticsOSC
-  - [bHapticsOSC](https://github.com/HerpDerpinstine/bHapticsOSC) is licensed under the GPL-3.0 License.
-See [LICENSE](https://github.com/HerpDerpinstine/bHapticsOSC/blob/master/LICENSE.md) for the full License.
+  - bHapticsOSC is licensed under the GPL-3.0 License.
 - Third-party Libraries used as Source Code and/or bundled in Binary Form:
   - [Animator As Code](https://github.com/hai-vr/av3-animator-as-code) is licensed under the MIT License.
 See [LICENSE](https://github.com/hai-vr/av3-animator-as-code/blob/main/LICENSE) for the full License.